googlearchive/firebase-util/src/join/README.md

 <a name="keymaps"></a>
 ## Dealing with conflicting fields (key maps)

-If paths have conflicting field names or we are using a dynamic path (in which case the join methods can't look to see what fields exist), or if we simply want to restrict which fields get used, we can map each field in the data to a particular path by adding a key map.
+If paths have conflicting field names  or if we simply want to restrict which fields get used, we can map each field in the data to a particular path by adding a key map.

 The key map can be an array, which simply specifies the list of fields which belong to this path, or a hash